Digital Nomad Packing List

 This is one of the smallest carabiners we’ve ever seen.
 We use the Nite Ize MicroLink as a jump ring between our keychain and accessories because it makes it easy to detach the gear when needed.
 However, it’s worth noting that the carabiner opening is pretty small, so it can be hard to slide large fobs through.
 This means it may not be ideal for all of your accessories without using extra jump rings.

 While traveling is a great way to learn about other cultures, it’s important to respect them, too.
-Depending on your destination, it’s customary to wear a mask on public transit or in stores.
-We like this reusable KN95 mask from Airinum because it fits snug and is comfortable around the ears for extended periods, though there’s nothing between the replaceable filter and your mouth, which may take some getting used to.
+Depending on your destination, wearing a mask on public transit or in stores may be customary.
+We like this reusable KN95 mask from Airinum because it fits snugly and is comfortable around the ears for extended periods.
+Plus, it's treated to keep it fresh and free of microbes, bacteria, and fungi and reduce the need for washing after every use.

-The NITECORE TINI 2 packs 500 lumens into a 0.74-ounce flashlight, but you can use lower settings to extend the battery life.
-The 200-lumen setting is bright enough to light up a hotel room for about 45 minutes to help you see if your smartphone light isn’t cutting it.
+The NITECORE TINI 3 packs 600 lumens into a 0.71-ounce flashlight, but you can use lower settings to extend the battery life.
+The 200-lumen setting is bright enough to light up a hotel room for about an hour to help you see if your smartphone light isn’t cutting it, and the OLED display makes it easy to know what setting you're on and how much battery you have left.
 You’ll want to practice changing the settings before you leave home, but it’s easy to learn.
 Plus, it recharges via USB-C, so you don’t have to pack extra batteries.

 We take the contents of a pre-made First Aid Kit and put them in a small pouch so it’s more packable.
 What you bring is up to you, though we recommend stocking up on Band-Aids and disinfectant wipes just in case.